azomshahriar/task-manager/README.md

-This is sample task-management component.
+This is sample task-management project.
 This service also can be used as micro service component by introducing central auth.

 Dependency of this project:
 - Java 11